-\item \textbf{Graph Contrastive Learning-based.} Graph contrastive learning (GCL)-based GNNs~\cite{ wang2022augmentation,perozzi2014deepwalk,lee2022augmentation,hassani2020contrastive,yuan2021semi,sun2024motif} aim to learn representations by contrasting positive and negative examples.
-The basic idea is to maximize the similarity between different views or augmentations of the same node or graph (positive pairs) while minimizing the similarity between different nodes or graphs (negative pairs).
-In such a way, GCL-based approaches can distinguish the similarity between nodes and graphs.
-In general, the SSL loss $\mathcal{L}_{ssl}(\cdot)$ in Equation~\eqref{eq:ssl_loss} can be formulated as follows.
+\item \textbf{Graph Contrastive Learning-based.} Graph contrastive learning (GCL)-based approaches~\cite{wang2022augmentation,perozzi2014deepwalk,lee2022augmentation,hassani2020contrastive,yuan2021semi,sun2024motif} learn representations by maximizing the similarity between augmented views of the same graph (positive pairs) while minimizing similarity with different graphs (negative pairs).
+The SSL loss $\mathcal{L}_{ssl}(\cdot)$ in Equation~\eqref{eq:ssl_loss} can be formulated as: